mlochbaum/BQN/doc/search.md

         "aaabb" ⊒ "ababababab"

 Above we said that `𝕩∊𝕨` is `(𝕨⊐𝕩)<≠𝕨`, so that `⊐˜<≠∘⊢` is an implementation of Member of.
 The corresponding `⊒˜<≠∘⊢` implements *progressive* member of, that is, membership on [multisets](https://en.wikipedia.org/wiki/Multiset).
-So if `𝕩` contains two copies of `'a'`, only the first to instances of `'a'` in `𝕨` are considered to belong to it.
+So if `𝕩` contains two copies of `'a'`, only the first two instances of `'a'` in `𝕨` are considered to belong to it.
 And like membership is useful for set intersection and difference, progressive membership gives multiset versions of these.

         "aabbcc" (⊐˜<≠∘⊢) "baa"